Running commands with Snakemake

 Key points about this file

-2. Some lines are indented.
+and no file extension. - Some lines are indented.
 Indents must be with space characters, not tabs.
 See the setup section for how to make your text editor do this.

-3. The rule definition starts with the keyword rule followed by the rule name, then a colon.
+- The rule definition starts with the keyword

-6. The file names and the shell command are all in "quotes".
+are all followed by a colon. - The file names and the shell command are all in

-7. The output filename is given before the input filename.
+. - The output filename is given before the input filename.
 In fact, Snakemake doesn’t care what order they appear in but we give the output first throughout this course.
 We’ll see why soon.

-8. In this use case there is no input file for the command so we leave this blank.
+- In this use case there is no input file for the command so we leave this blank.

 Back in the shell we’ll run our new rule.
 At this point, if there were any missing quotes, bad indents, etc. we may see an error.